 When a strong bacteria cell survives antibiotic treatment, it replicates itself, resulting in more resistant later generations.
 The number of drug-resistance strains is growing, despite nationwide efforts to contain the problem.
-The number of superbugs has quadrupled since 2003, according to recent data published by the Centers for Disease Control and Prevention (CDC).
+The number of superbugs has quadrupled since 2003, according to recent data published by the (CDC).

 Grouped as a class known as CRE (carbapenem-resistant Enterobacteriaceae), these drug-resistant bacteria kill up to 50 percent of the people they infect.
 Anti-microbial drugs that once cured these infections simply no longer work.

 The elderly are especially susceptible to drug-resistant infections, with 18 percent of long-term care facilities reporting CRE cases in the first half of 2012.
-About 4 percent of U.S. hospitals reported cases during the same period, according to the CDC.
+About 4 percent of U.S. hospitals reported cases during the same period, .

 The University of Buffalo and HAMLET researchers are working together to bring this promising therapy to market, which they hope to accomplish within a couple of years.